resoluteworks/kbods/kbods-rdf/README.md

 <sup>2</sup> A lightweight version of BODS RDF, that only contains the ownership and control relationships.
-Information like name, jurisdiction, interest details, etc is not included.
-This is useful for when the RDF model is use strictly for graph queries and all other statement details are de-referenced from another (document) store.
+Information like name, jurisdiction, interest details, etc. is not included.
+This is useful when the RDF model is use strictly for graph queries and all other statement details are de-referenced from another (document) store.